oliviafpersonal/sei-project-three/README.md

 ##### Seeding the Data

-Once all the models were in place, two members of the team were tasked with seeding data for the database and adding them using Javascript Object notation which would then be stored as a JSON document on our MongoDB database.
+Once we had created all of our backend models, myself and another team member spent time seeding data for our database and adding them using Javascript Object notation which would then be stored as a JSON document on our MongoDB database.

 ## Front End